 Associate of Applied Science in Veterinary Science Technology

 This 2-year Associate of Applied Science (A.A.S.) program focuses on basic skills needed to assist veterinarians in handling and restraining animals.
 Students apply anatomy, pharmacology, pathology and physiology to veterinary medicine.
 Clinical sites are used to practice procedures.
-Grads acquire working knowledge of instruments, skills to assist in surgery and the ability to work as a vet tech in a variety of settings.
+Grads acquire working knowledge of instruments, skills to assist in surgery and the ability to work as a vet tech.

 - Veterinary office procedures